“Spectrum Genius Studio” Complete and Useful measure TLCI APP

 Spectrum Genius Studio, Abundant New Functions for Professional Photographers.

-“Spectrum Genius Studio” not only has all features of SGS-iPad, but is also added with several popular parameters of professional photography, such as LBi, CCi, White Balance, Exposure Value, Exposure Compensation, ISO、Aperture, and Shutter.
+“Spectrum Genius Studio” not only has all features of SGS-Tablet, but is also added with several popular parameters of professional photography, such as LBi, CCi, White Balance, Exposure Value, Exposure Compensation, ISO、Aperture, and Shutter.
 “Spectrum Genius Studio” provides accurate information for photographers to create pictures of styles.

 New and Complete Parameters